Marie Bashkirtseff: Diary

 British Prime Minister William Gladstone referred to her journal as "a book without a parallel", and another early admirer was George Bernard Shaw.
 The late nineteenth century English novelist George Gissing read the original French version over eight days in June 1890.
 It remained popular, eventually spinning off both plays and movies based on her life story, including The Affairs of Maupassant, directed by Henry Koster and released in the United States in 1938.
 Her diary was cited as an inspiration by the American writer Mary MacLane, whose own shockingly confessional diary was written a bare generation later, and it was mentioned as a model by later writers who became known for their diaries, including Pierre Louÿs, Katherine Mansfield, W.N.P.
-Barbellion, and Anais Nin.
+Barbellion, and Anaïs Nin.

 Her letters, consisting of her correspondence with the writer Guy de Maupassant (which she had begun under an assumed name) were first published in 1891.

 Until recently the accepted date of Bashkirtseff's birth was 11 November [23 November New Style], 1860.
 After the discovery of the original manuscript of Bashkirtseff's journal in the Bibliothèque nationale de France, however, it was found that her journal had been abridged and censored by her family in its first editions.
 Her date of birth (1858 not 1860) was falsified by her mother to make Bashkirtseff appear even more precocious.
 An unabridged edition of the complete journal, based on the original manuscript, has been published in French in 16 volumes, and excerpts from the years 1873–1876 have been translated into English under the title I Am the Most Interesting Book of All (see editions listed below).